meangrape/gogurl/README.md

 Creating client certificates is out of scope for this documentation, but that's my preferred method for controlling website access.
-The relevant portion of my nginxx config looks like this:
+The relevant portion of my nginx config looks like this:

     ```
     server {